 Each will be configured with its own network architecture, engineering mechanism and network provisioning.
 It will typically contain management capabilities, which may be controlled by the network operator or the customer, depending on the use case.
 It will be independently managed and orchestrated.

 Network slicing is expected to be a key component of future 5G networks and all major mobile equipment manufacturers are working on the technology.
-They’ve teamed up with major carriers to conduct research and demos, but UK participants seems to be thin on the ground even though the Flat Distributed Cloud architecture proposed by the 5GIC in early 2016 incorporates the concept of network slicing.
+They’ve teamed up with major carriers to conduct research and demos.
+Activity on network slicing went up a gear in 2017 and has continued into 2018, although it’s still at the research stage.
+UK operators were somewhat late to the game, but both BT and Vodafone have stepped up their activity.

-Perhaps the most progress has been made by Ericsson, which has been working on network slicing with Japan’s NTT DOCOMO since September 2014.
-In June 2016 the two announced a successful proof of concept of dynamic network slicing technology for 5G core networks.
+Perhaps the most progress has been made by Ericsson, which has been working with multiple operators on network slicing, including Japan’s NTT DOCOMO since September 2014.
+In mid 2016 the two announced a successful proof of concept (PoC) of dynamic network slicing technology for 5G core networks.
 They created a slice management function and network slices based on requirements such as latency, security or capacity.
-Docomo designed the network slice creation and selection functions, while Ericsson developed the network slice lifecycle and service management technologies.
+DOCOMO designed the network slice creation and selection functions, while Ericsson developed the network slice lifecycle and service management technologies.
+In May 2017 the partners demonstrated the world’s first 5G network slicing solution with multiple slices on the same device, focused on using robots for building automation.

-In July 2015 Ericsson and South Korea’s SK Telecom agreed to develop and deploy network slicing technology optimised for 5G services, continuing their existing partnership.
-In October that year the two companies demonstrated the creation of virtual network slices optimised for services including super multi-view and augmented reality/virtual reality, massive Internet of Things offerings and enterprise solutions.
+In July 2015 Ericsson and South Korea’s SK Telecom agreed to develop and deploy network slicing optimised for 5G services, continuing their existing partnership.
+In October that year the two companies demonstrated the creation of virtual network slices optimised for services including super multi-view and augmented reality/virtual reality (AR/VR), massive Internet of Things (IoT) offerings and enterprise solutions.
+In late 2016 they conducted the first multi-vehicular 5G trials, deploying network slicing and 5G radio network infrastructure to cover a BMW test track in South Korea.
+And in February 2017, Ericsson, SK Telecom and Deutsche Telekom (DT, ultimate parent company of the UK’s T-Mobile) demonstrated the world’s first intercontinental 5G trial network, with DT and SK Telecom network slices available in the other operator’s footprint.
+They successfully evaluated a PoC around the creation and roaming extension of network slices optimised for AR and maintenance services.

-In November 2016, Huawei and Deutsche Telekom demonstrated what they claimed was the world’s first 5G end-to-end autonomous network slicing.
-The demo showed how different network slices can be created automatically and in an optimised way on a shared RAN, core and transport network.
+DT has also been working with Huawei, demonstrating in November 2016 the first 5G end-to-end autonomous network slicing which showed how different network slices can be created automatically and in an optimised way on a shared RAN, core and transport network.

 Network slicing for 5G is still very much in the research stage and both the 3GPP and NGMN Alliance have been developing the definition and use cases.
-The proposed requirements for 5G network slicing are laid out in 3GPP’s Technical Report 22.891 (“Study on New Services and Markets Technology Enablers”), part of its Release 14 that was begun in September 2014 and is expected to be completed in 2017.
-The latest iteration was released in September 2016,
+The proposed requirements for 5G network slicing are laid out in 3GPP’s Technical Report 22.891 (“Study on New Services and Markets Technology Enablers”).
+It was approved in June 2016, paving the way for normative specification work as part of Release 15 that began in the second half of 2017 and is set to conclude by the end of 2018.

 In November 2016, the 5G Americas industry association released a white paper (“Network Slicing for 5G Networks and Services”) that explores an end-to-end 5G systems framework for the creation of customised network slices.
 It also considers the application of network slicing to air-interface technologies and the long-term technology roadmap and solutions for network slicing in 5G.
 The white paper working group was led by representatives from Ericsson and Intel.